rails/rails/guides/source/association_basics.md

 @author.destroy
 ```

-However, With Active Record associations, we can streamline these operations, as
+However, **With Active Record associations**, we can streamline these operations, as
 well as others, by explicitly informing Rails about the connection between the
 two models.
 Here's the revised code for setting up authors and books using
 associations: